CCRI-Cyberknights/page/README.md

 - To link to the Resources: `your-site-url.com/#/resources`
 - To link to the Blog: `your-site-url.com/#/blog`
 - To link to the Warwick Room 4080 map: `your-site-url.com/#/map-warwick-4080`
-- To link to a document: `your-site-url.com/#/document/path/to/file.html`
+- To link to a guide: `your-site-url.com/#/guides/path/to/file.html`

 ### Resources Deep Links